Chris-LewisI/Docker/README.md

 project runs on "localhost"

 ###### Tips:
-Try to have one process per container because the duration of the container's run is dependant on the completion of the process.
+- Try to have one process per container because the duration of the container's run is dependant on the completion of the process.
+- Upload docker images to Docker Hub